Skip to main content

 Request for Public Input

-The Partial Consent Decree requires that Vermont involve the public in its development of the BMP prior to its submittal to the Trustee.
-Therefore, Vermont held a public comment period to seek comments related to the required elements of the BMP, including how to utilize Vermont’s funding allocation to meet the purpose of the EMT as stated in Appendix D, which is to be used to fund “environmental mitigation projects that reduce emissions of NOx” where affected VW vehicle were, are, or will be operated.
-Vermont also sought comments on the Proposed Funding Priorities listed in Section 1 of the proposed BMP, with the intent that these priorities may be used to inform the project prioritization and selection criteria for proposed projects to be funded from Vermont’s allocation of the EMT.
+The Partial Consent Decree requires public engagement in the development of the BMP prior to its submittal to the Trustee.
+Therefore, DEC held a public comment period to seek comments related to the required elements of the BMP, including how to utilize Vermont’s funding allocation to meet the purpose of the EMT as stated in Appendix D, which is to be used to fund “environmental mitigation projects that reduce emissions of NOx” where affected VW vehicle were, are, or will be operated.
+DEC also sought comments on the Proposed Funding Priorities listed in Section 1 of the proposed BMP, with the intent that these priorities may be used to inform the project prioritization and selection criteria for proposed projects to be funded from Vermont’s allocation of the EMT.

-On May 29, 2018 Vermont released a Responsiveness Summary to address public written and verbal comments received during the public comment period.
+On May 29, 2018, DEC released a Responsiveness Summary to address public written and verbal comments received during the public comment period.

 Public Informational Meetings

-Vermont held a public meeting to provide information on the eligible mitigation projects and the process associated with Vermont’s allocation of the EMT, and to accept public comments on the Proposed BMP.
-The public meeting was held on December 13, 2017 at 10:30am in the Montpelier Room at the Agency of Natural Resources, Davis Building, 1 National Life Drive, Montpelier, Vermont 05620.
+On December 13, 2017, DEC held a public meeting to provide information on the eligible mitigation projects and the process associated with Vermont’s allocation of the EMT, and to accept public comments on the Proposed BMP.
 For more information, please view the presentation provided during the public meeting and video of the public meeting provided by ORCA Media.

 Although the formal public comment period is closed, you can always use the email contact, anr.decvwmitigation@vermont.gov, to submit your contact information so that we can add your name to a distribution list for updates and information.